SajeelHashmi/E-learning-Django/README.md

 Remember to replace lectureVideo with the actual video name, lectureName with the lecture name, and lectureId with its ID.

 Thank you.

-These adjustments mainly involve consistency in naming conventions and slight improvements in sentence structure for clarity.